City-of-Helsinki/mlops-template/README.md

 Push commit to remote repository (GitHub server): `git push origin -u`

-In addition, there are many fancy features for git that enable collaborative work, debugging, automated testing and other crazy things, but there are other sources for that.
+In addition, there are many fancy features for git that enable comparing differences, collaborative work, debugging, automated testing and other crazy things.
+However, there are better sources for learning all that stuff.

-**Now, begin working with your ML project!**
+**Now, begin working on your ML project!**